-I’m going to be a bit controversial here… New year’s resolutions rarely work.
+I’m going to be a bit controversial here: New year’s resolutions rarely stick.

-Too often people hope it’s the TIME of year that will be the reason they’re finally going to change.
-They believe the peak of motivation that naturally comes with the start of a new year will be enough to help them get in shape, lose weight and eat healthier.
-They often think, even if all their previous new year’s resolutions failed, that things are going to be different this time around.
+So many people hope it’s the TIME of year that will be the reason why they are finally going to change.
+They believe the motivation that naturally comes at the start of a new year will be enough to enough for them to get in shape, lose weight and eat healthier.
+But, unfortunately, that is rarely true.

 The good news is that there are some tried and true ways to make this healthier ‘new you’ last past January, and keep on going right throughout the entire year.